-- the illness prevents the child from participating in the program activities or from resting comfortably; - the illness results in greater care need that the child care staff can provide without compromising the health and safety of the other children; - the child has any of the following conditions: fever, unusual lethargy, irritability, persistent crying, difficult breathing, or other signs of serious illness; - a fever of 100 and higher - Covid Symptoms (Fever of 100 or higher, Cough, Sore Throat, GI Distress, Difficulty breathing, Loss of Taste/Smell will require a negative Covid test to return) - diarrhea; - vomiting two or more times in the previous 24 hours at home or once at the center; - mouth sores, unless the physician states that the child is non-infectious; - rash with a fever or behavior change until the physician has determined that the illness is not a communicable disease; - purulent conjunctivitis (defined as pink or red conductive with white or yellow discharge, often with matted eyelids) until examined by a physician and approved for re-admission, with or without treatment; - tuberculosis, until the child in non-infectious; - impetigo, until 24 hours after treatment has started or all the sores are covered; - head lice, free of all nits or scabies and free of all mites; - strep infection, until 24 hours after treatment and the child has been without fever for 24 hours; - many types of hepatitis are caused by viruses.
+- the illness prevents the child from participating in the program activities or from resting comfortably; - the illness results in greater care need that the child care staff can provide without compromising the health and safety of the other children: - the child has any of the following conditions: fever greater than 100.5, unusual lethargy, irritability, persistent crying, difficult breathing, or other signs of serious illness; - diarrhea; - vomiting two or more times in the previous 24 hours at home or once at the center; - mouth sores, unless the physician states that the child is non-infectious; - rash with a fever or behavior change until the physician has determined that the illness is not a communicable disease; - purulent conjunctivitis (defined as pink or red conductive with white or yellow discharge, often with matted eyelids) until examined by a physician and approved for re-admission, with or without treatment; - tuberculosis, until the child in non-infectious; - impetigo, until 24 hours after treatment has started or all the sores are covered; - head lice, free of all nits or scabies and free of all mites; - strep infection, until 24 hours after treatment and the child has been without fever for 24 hours; - many types of hepatitis are caused by viruses.
 The symptoms are so alike that blood tests are needed to tell them apart.
 In the U.S. the most common types of hepatitis are A, B, and C. Types B and C are spread through blood and other body fluids.
 Type A, is spread through contaminated food and water or stool (feces).
 Fact sheets are available from the state Department of Public health. www.state.ma.us/dph - chicken pox, until last blister has healed over.